immanuelgoko07-ctrl/ML-CAPSTONE-TEMPLATE/README.md

 Global food prices fluctuate unpredictably due to:

-* Climate shocks (droughts, floods, heatwaves)
+* Climate shocks (droughts, floods, heatwaves).
-* Currency instability and inflation
+* Currency instability and inflation.
-* Global supply chain disruptions
+* Global supply chain disruptions.
-* Armed conflict and political instability
+* Armed conflict and political instability.
-* Fertilizer shortages and energy price fluctuations
+* Fertilizer shortages and energy price fluctuations.

 These shocks create **delayed and reactive responses** from governments and aid agencies, resulting in:

-* Hunger crises that could have been prevented
+* Hunger crises that could have been prevented.
-* Loss of human life
+* Loss of human life.
-* Wasted resources due to poorly-timed interventions
+* Wasted resources due to poorly-timed interventions.
-* Extreme price volatility affecting farmers and consumers
+* Extreme price volatility affecting farmers and consumers.
-* Increased poverty and malnutrition among vulnerable populations
+* Increased poverty and malnutrition among vulnerable populations.

 GLOHU aims to **predict these shocks ahead of time** and enable governments to act proactively.